stereopickle/DS_movie_EDA/README.md

 ![WC_Keyword_High_popularity](PNG/Key_Highpop_wc.png)  ![WC_Keyword_Low_popularity](PNG/Key_Lowpop_wc.png)

-It is certainly not a definitive measure of success as these keywords are biased by unmatches success of superhero action movies, which tend to require more universal descriptors.
+It is certainly not a definitive measure of success as these keywords are biased by unmatched success of superhero action movies, which tend to require more universal descriptors.
 But further investigation of this sort may reveal more insight into understanding topical virality in film consumption.

 # Conclusion
 We reviewed the movie data from the past decade to propose a few recommendation and guideline to start a movie studio.
-Our focus was on building a brand with long term sustainability by focusing on virality and targeting the global market.
-We looked at the current market in terms of budget, revenue, and compared global market and domestic market, the change of trend, and proposed some reasonable investments to reach our goal.
+Our focus was on building a sustainable brand by focusing on virality and targeting the global market.
+We looked at the current market in terms of budget, revenue, and compared global market and domestic market.
+We reviewed the change of trend and proposed some reasonable investment choices to reach our goal.
 An annual plan to synergize productions of two separate lines of films (profitable animation and award-worthy biography) was suggested.
-Additionally we looked at keywords to success and popularity measures.
+Additionally we looked at keywords associated with the popularity of films.
 Throughout, we also posed a couple limitations in our approach that require further investigation of the data.

 # Recommendations
 1. Explicitly target global market
-	Investigate deeper into diversity of represented population, music, gaming and bollywood
+	Investigate deeper into keywords such as diversity, music, gaming and bollywood
 2. Invest in animation or adventure films for all ages to maximize gains and expand the brand presence
 3. Make lower-budget biography films targeting award nomination to elevate the brand image